spoutn1k/mcmap/README.md

 The standard save path is different between OSes:
 - On Linux, it is `$HOME/.minecraft/saves`;
 - On macOS, under `~/Library/Application\ Support/minecraft/saves`;
-- On Windows, somewhere else.
-(Please create an issue/PR if you know).
+- On Windows, it is `%appdata%/.minecraft/saves`.

 ### Options